btcfoundationedcom/btcfoundationedcom.github.io/proposals/socialmedia.md

 *Social Media Presence Proposal*

+*The following members have access to the committee's social media accounts*:

+1. Colin Galagher
+2. Will Pangman
+3. Nikos Bentenitis

+*If you would like to post to social media on behalf of the education committee, please contact nbentenitis@bitcoinfoundation.org.*

 ## Guidelines: Social Media Strategy and Presence for the Education Committee of the Bitcoin Foundation

 ### Three General Ideas: Details